Rick Reeves, Preaching Pastor

 Favorite Movie: Woodlawn, The King’s Speech, She’s the Man

-Hobbies/Interests: I love playing music with friends, traveling, and sitting in coffee shops and reading (maybe because I live in the Pacific Northwest, ha).
+Hobbies/Interests: I love playing music with friends, traveling, and sitting in coffee shops reading (maybe because I’m a product of PNW culture).
 I also find running a joyful activity, that is, until my athletics-induced asthma kicks in.

 I want my GCC family to know: I am deeply committed to this community and believe God utilizes the people in our lives to exhort us and affirm what God is already speaking to us.
 I am thankful to have an opportunity to serve, glean from community, and contribute to the body of Christ however God leads.